LionsPhil/pixmasclock/README.md

 You want Debian/Rapsbian packages `clang libsdl1.2-dev`, then `SDLVERSION=1 make`.

-The default is now SDL version 2, `libsdl2-dev`.
+The default is now SDL version 2, `libsdl2-dev`, and also uses `libconfuse-dev`.
 _This does not support framebuffers and won't work with the Tontec, which is why SDL 1 is still supported._
 But in theory it works in ways more amicable to modern graphics setups if you're using something with a 3D chip.

-Visual Studio Code can run builds, using whichever version is set in the Makefile (there's some hacky overrides that `pixmas{,2}.cpp` will always assert the right version for themselves).
+Visual Studio Code can run builds, using whichever version is set in `c_cpp_properties.json` (there's some hacky overrides that `pixmas{,2}.cpp` will always assert the right version for themselves).

 ## Running